If you’re a true entrepreneur, you’re not made to do the work.

 If that resonates with you…

 …what are you going to do about it?

 How are you going to make short-term HARD decisions in order to free up your time, your energy, and your creativity for the long haul?

 How are you going to release your technician identity so you can step into your true calling as a leader, and entrepreneur, and a visionary?

-Send me a note and let me know.
+Hit me up on Twitter and let me know.

 I’d love to give you some from-the-trenches advice.

 Because I’ve been the technician, and I’ve fallen into all the traps before.